lauht/PA-TMM/README.md

 * python==3.7.13
 * torch==1.8.0

+## News
+News headlines for these entities are collected from Jan.
+2016 to Dec.
+2019 from [Benzinga](https://github.com/Benzinga/benzinga-python-client).

 ## How to train the model
 1. Run `MPA.ipynb`.
 This script would pre-train the HMON through the movement prompt adaptation strategy.